Job Security

 - Distrust of management based on the assumption that the people lower in the hierarchy will be the first to go

 If layoffs actually happen, then even the most engaged workers might have a tough time of it.
 Downsizing affects morale and organizational culture.
-On a material level, it can take a while to organize replacements for the work that former employees used to do.
+On a material level, it can take a while to organize replacements for the tasks that former employees used to do.
 At least in the short term, remaining workers will need to do more than their usual share and take on additional responsibilities.

 Lowers Expenses